Aguas de oro

 Aguas de oro is a Chilean telenovela created by Alejandro Cabrera.
-It premiered on Mega on July 30, 2025.
+It aired on Mega from July 30, 2025 to May 14, 2026.
 The telenovela stars Álvaro Rudolphy, Paola Volpato and Carolina Arregui.

 Plot

 In El Álamo, a small town in the mountains, the existence of wells with water of eternal youth is discovered.
 A family that has lived there for 25 years has remained young, which generates a media and tourist commotion.
 The place becomes the center of world attention.
 In the midst of the commotion, another family arrives claiming to have rights over the land and the business associated with the wells.